 As the first descent: Michoacán kayaker mission draws to a close, the team is on an epic search to find remaining whitewater

 Tallulah Fest kicks off on April 12, where people along the East Coast gather to paddle, party and release their inner child.

 Last November Jim Coffey broke the canoe waterfall record on Mexico’s Alseseca River’s Truchas Falls.
 This week the Esprit team released the video.

-In this segment of Santa Cruz Paddlefest 2014, reporter Bryon Dorr talks with Edu Etexeberria of the Basque Team on what it’s like to be a surf competitor.
+In this segment of Santa Cruz Paddlefest 2014, reporter Bryon Dorr talks with young gun Matthew Hoff of what competing in the championships was like.